-1. Remove the student-athlete from play.
-Look for the signs and symptoms of concussion if your student-athlete has experienced a blow to the head.
+Remove the student-athlete from play.
+Look for the signs and symptoms of concussion if the student-athlete has experienced a blow to the head.
 Do not allow the student-athlete to just "shake it off."
-Each individual athlete will respond to concussions differently.
+Each student-athlete will respond to concussions differently.